 Research has found that young children are also capable of making judgments about where to seek out information about different topics.
 They are more likely to direct questions to a previously knowledgeable individual (e.g., Koenig & Harris, 2005), and they understand that some people are experts on certain topics but not others (e.g., Lutz & Keil, 2002).
 Children can think critically about information sources and where to find the answers to their questions, and they have a grasp of how knowledge is organized in other people’s minds well before they begin their formal education.
 Educators and parents can capitalize on children’s intuitive understanding of knowledge and expertise by providing consistently accurate information.
 They can also help further children’s understanding by talking to them about what makes information trustworthy or not.

 Legend:

-Figure 1: http://www.shutterstock.com/pic-43112341/stock-photo-a-boy-scratching-his-head.html?src=YBYSyI5Tl3sWeViIVLsaQA-1-78

-Figure 2: Mean percentage of trials where children chose the object labeled by the individual who was previously accurate at labeling familiar objects.
+Figure 1: Mean percentage of trials where children chose the object labeled by the individual who was previously accurate at labeling familiar objects.

-Figure 3: http://www.shutterstock.com/pic-122836942/stock-photo-digital-illustration-of-dna-structure-on-colour-background.html?src=pp-photo-86836405-1&ws=1

 References: